Alliteration:

 Personification:

-Definition: Giving human characteristics to something that is not human.
+Definition: Giving human characteristics to something that

 Example: The stars danced playfully in the moonlit sky.